Aesthetica Art Prize Exhibition 2017

 Lunchtime Talks at York Art Gallery

-Further your appreciation of contemporary art and enhance your experience of the Aesthetica Art Prize by joining us at the following talks.
-Led by artists, curators and academics they offer an insight into current themes in the art world.
+Visitors could further their appreciation of contemporary art and enhance their experiences by attending talks held at the York Art Gallery.
+Led by artists, curators and academics they offered an insight into current themes in the art world.